matthew-brett/teaching/fourier_no_ei.rst

             4.6237-1.5287j, -2.1211-4.4873j, -4.0175+0.3712j])

 These features constitute *conjugate symmetry* and are always true of a DFT on real numbers.
-We will soon we will see why.
+We will soon see why.

 When we do the inverse DFT on ``X`` we return the original values of our input ``x``, but as complex numbers with imaginary part 0: